 Register $B$ contains the problem-setting $b$.
-Its state represents the observer's knowledge of the problem-setting.
+Its state represents the knowledge of the problem-setting on the part of Bob and any external observer.
 Initially it represents complete ignorance of it -- see the top-left corner of table (\ref{ext}).
-After the initial measurement of $B$ on the part of Bob, it represents full knowledge of it -- bottom-left corner of the table.
+After the initial measurement of $\hat{B}$ on the part of Bob, it represents full knowledge of it -- bottom-left corner of the table.

 Therefore we can see that the description of table (\ref{ext}) works for Bob and any external observer, not for Alice.
-Immediately after the initial measurement, she would know the solution of the problem (the problem-setting and thus the solution -- both the number of the drawer with the ball) before she begins her problem-solving action.
+Immediately after the initial measurement, she would know the solution of the problem \footnote{ This is particularly evident in the present case, where the problem-setting and the solution are both the number of the drawer with the ball.
+But it holds in general, since Alice always knows the function computed by the black box. } before she begins her problem-solving action.
 To Alice, the problem-setting selected by Bob must be hidden inside a black box.